anshuman-jindal/odoo-hackathon-2025/README.md

 ### Overview

-Develop a **Skill Swap Platform** — a mini application that enables users to list their skills and request others in return.
+Develop a **Skill Swap Platform**, a mini application that enables users to list their skills and request others in return.

 ---